raygun101/MarkupKit/README.md

     <UITableViewCell textLabel.text="This is a switch">
         <UISwitch id="switch"/>
     </UITableViewCell>

-Note that `LMTableViewCell` overrides `appendMarkupElementView:` to set the cell's content element view.
-As a result, a view specified as a child of an `LMTableViewCell` will be sized to occupy the entire contents of the cell, not just the accessory area.

 ### UIVisualEffectView
 Instances of `UIVisualEffectView` are created using the `initWithEffect:` method, which takes a `UIVisualEffect` instance as an argument.
 MarkupKit adds the following factory methods to `UIVisualEffectView` to facilitate construction of `UIVisualEffectView` in markup: